 Dr Daryl Dugdale, Lecturer in Social Work and Programme Director for the Social Work MSc, died on 26 May at the age of 55.
-His colleague, Dr Agnes Bezzina, offers a remembrance.
+His colleagues, Dr Agnes Bezzina, Dr David Abbott and Dr Jon Symonds offer a remembrance.

 Daryl’s history within the School for Policy Studies (SPS) dates to the mid-90s when he undertook his social work professional qualification.
 After qualifying, he worked in child protection, initially as a practitioner, and subsequently as a training officer with Bristol City Council as well as Swindon Borough Council.
 Daryl joined the University of Bristol as a Teaching Fellow in 2007.
 He completed his professional Doctorate in 2012 and was appointed Programme Director (PD) of the MSc Social Work programme in 2014.